Wire Wheels: Frequently Asked Questions

-A: This is a question we feel confident we can answer because our wheels are used by many owners of Concours automobiles and we have received many thank you cards, emails and phone calls from our show-winning customers.
+A: This is a question we feel confident we can answer because our wheels are used by many owners of Show Car and Concours automobiles.
+We have received many thank you cards, emails and phone calls from our show-winning customers.
 We recommend using soap and water to keep your wheels clean.
 A dish-washing liquid detergent is sufficient.
-Even though our chrome plating is rugid, harsh detergents and especially abrasive and products that contain bleach can cause serious harm to your chrome surfaces.
-This may not occur suddenly but rather, over time.
+Even though our chrome plating is very sturdy, harsh detergents and especially abrasive products that contain bleach can cause serious harm to your chrome surfaces.
+This may not occur all-at-once, but rather, over time.
 Harsh cleaning agents will eventually spoil your chrome.
-If you insist upon using a cleaner, we recommend Dawn dish wash soal or Simple Green.
-Between cleanings, spraying on a very thin coat of WD40 may help to minimize rust or corrosion, especially during winter storage.
-Some customers of ours report success using polishes available from Maguires, Mothers or X-treme.
+If you insist upon using a cleaner, we recommend Dawn dish washing soap or Simple Green.
+Between cleanings, spraying on a very thin coat of WD40 may help to minimize any chance of rust or corrosion, especially during winter storage.
 Please click here to view our cleaning products.

 Q: When it comes to tires, which is better, bias-ply or steel belted radials?